United Micro Electronics ADR (UMC) Shares Decline Despite Market Challenges - News Heater

-United Micro Electronics ADR (NYSE: UMC)’s stock price has plunge by -0.28relation to previous closing price of 7.14.
-Nevertheless, the company has seen a -5.70% plunge in its stock price over the last five trading sessions.
+United Micro Electronics ADR (NYSE: UMC)’s stock price has decreased by 0.00 compared to its previous closing price of 7.07.
+However, the company has seen a -4.72% decrease in its stock price over the last five trading sessions.
 GuruFocus reported 2023-09-27 that Investing in companies that pay dividends while prices are down is one way investors can hedge their portfolios against inflation and other headwinds.
 While there is always a risk of the dividend being cut, historically, dividend-paying companies have been found to be less erratic in choppy market conditions and continue to provide a better overall return compared to stocks that do not distribute dividends to investors.

 Is It Worth Investing in United Micro Electronics ADR (NYSE: UMC) Right Now?

-United Micro Electronics ADR (NYSE: UMC) has a price-to-earnings ratio of 8.36x that is above its average ratio.
-Additionally, the 36-month beta value for UMC is 1.11.
+The price-to-earnings ratio for United Micro Electronics ADR (NYSE: UMC) is above average at 8.30x.
+The 36-month beta value for UMC is also noteworthy at 1.11.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 1 rating it as “sell.”

-The average price predicted by analysts for UMC is $5.30, which is -$1.82 below the current price.
-The public float for UMC is 2.50B and currently, short sellers hold a 2.41% ratio of that float.
-The average trading volume of UMC on October 27, 2023 was 5.89M shares.
+The public float for UMC is 2.50B, and at present, short sellers hold a 2.41% of that float.
+The average trading volume of UMC on October 31, 2023 was 5.91M shares.

 UMC’s Market Performance

-UMC’s stock has seen a -5.70% decrease for the week, with a 3.04% rise in the past month and a -5.19% fall in the past quarter.
-The volatility ratio for the week is 2.71%, and the volatility levels for the past 30 days are at 2.11% for United Micro Electronics ADR The simple moving average for the past 20 days is -1.00% for UMC’s stock, with a -9.00% simple moving average for the past 200 days.
+UMC’s stock has seen a -4.72% decrease for the week, with a 0.14% rise in the past month and a -4.85% fall in the past quarter.
+The volatility ratio for the week is 2.54%, and the volatility levels for the past 30 days are at 2.10% for United Micro Electronics ADR The simple moving average for the last 20 days is -1.74% for UMC stock, with a simple moving average of -9.61% for the last 200 days.

 Analysts’ Opinion of UMC